The particular Hebrews

 Where the 12 tribes were meant to be situated, according to Joshua.
 Historically, they didn’t ultimately end up there.
 Dan, fr’instance, gave up trying to fight the Philistines and moved to the north part of Naphtali.
 The Bible Study Site

-In the book of Joshua, right about where the conquered land gets divvied up between the tribes, people tend to get really bored (“Wait, is this a land surveying lesson?”) and skim this part.
-So I’ll summarize.
+In the book of Joshua the conquered land gets divvied up between the tribes.
+And people tend to get really bored at this point in the book: “Waitaminnit, is this a land surveying lesson?”
+Understandably they skim this part, so I’ll summarize.

-Three tribes already had land by this point: Reuben, Gad, and half of Manasseh.
+Three tribes already had land by this point in the book: Reuben, Gad, and half of Manasseh.
 All had claimed land east of the Jordan before they crossed it.

 - Asher’s boundaries.